Use additional options of the Interactive Narrative Editor

 Add slide feedback

-Slide feedback (or question feedback) can be authored for individual slides when a slide has at least one response area.
+Slide feedback (or question feedback) can be authored for individual slides when a slide has at least one component.

 TIP: Check out Author feedback for details about authoring slide feedback.